 Autosomal DNA is a term used in genetic genealogy to describe DNA which is inherited from the autosomal chromosomes.
 An autosome is any of the numbered chromosomes, as opposed to the sex chromosomes.
 Humans have 22 pairs of autosomes and one pair of sex chromosomes (the X chromosome and the Y chromosome).

-I am currently examing the DNA test results on Ancestry and GEDmatch.
+I am currently examining the DNA test results on Ancestry and GEDmatch.
 Currently there are no useful results relating to the Easterbrook surname but the DNA databases are growing at a significant rate so this is likely to change.
 I do have many matches but the nearest are still several steps away from a direct Easterbrook line.

 DNA matching is producing many matches for the McGOWAN family of Staffordshire, originally from Glasgow.